openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 Save the above under `demo-spec.json`.

-## 3. Setting up the two nodes
+## 2. Setting up the two nodes

 Now that a bare bones chain specification is complete the two nodes can be set up.
 Parity stores accounts for each chain with a different genesis hash in a separate folder, so in order to create the accounts in the correct one we will need to run with the `--chain` option.
 Normally the two nodes would be started on separate machines, however since we are using the same one we will need to resolve some possible collisions:
 - `-d` determines the directory that a Parity instance uses for data and keys
 - `--port` determines the port via which Parity communicates with other nodes
 - `--jsonrpc-port` is the RPC port
-- `--ui-port` is the port used by the secure UI
+- `--ui-port` is the port used by the graphical wallet user interface
-- `--dapps-port` is the port used by Parity Dapps
-We will also want to expose all RPC apis to make interacting with the nodes easier `--jsonrpc-apis web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts`.
+- `--ws-port` is the port used by the wallet to talk to the node We will also want to expose all RPC apis to make interacting with the nodes easier `--jsonrpc-apis web3, eth, net, personal, parity, parity_set, traces, rpc, parity_accounts`.

 Putting it all together gives us the following command to start Parity:
 ```
-parity  --chain demo-spec.json -d /tmp/parity0 --port 30300 --jsonrpc-port 8540 --ui-port 8180 --dapps-port 8080 --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts
+parity  --chain demo-spec.json -d /tmp/parity0 --port 30300 --jsonrpc-port 8540 --ui-port 8180 --ws-port 8540 --jsonrpc-apis web3,eth,net,personal,parity,parity_set,traces,rpc,parity_accounts
 ```

 Since the command is becoming rather clunky we can use a [config files](Configuring-Parity#config-file) instead, which are passed using `--config` option.
 Node 0 will have this config file saved under `node0.toml`: